-- a With the exceptions of motions relating to matters set out in the agenda, no other motions may be put to the meeting without due notice, with the exception of motions to: - i. to correct an inaccuracy in the draft minutes of a meeting; - ii. to move to a vote; - iii. to defer consideration of a motion; - iv. to refer a motion to a particular committee or sub-committee; - v. to appoint a person to preside at a meeting; - vi. to change the order of business on the agenda; - vii. to proceed to the next business on the agenda; - viii. to require a written report; - ix. to appoint a committee or sub-committee and their members; - x. to extend the time limits for speaking; - xi. to exclude the press and public from a meeting in respect of confidential or other information which is prejudicial to the public interest; - xii. to not hear further from a councillor or a member of the public;

-- xiii. to exclude a councillor or member of the public for disorderly conduct;

-- xiv. to temporarily suspend the meeting;

-- xv. to suspend a particular standing order (unless it reflects mandatory statutory or legal requirements);

-- xvi. to adjourn the meeting; or

-- xvii. to close the meeting.
+- a The following motions may be moved at a meeting without written notice to the Proper Officer: - i. to correct an inaccuracy in the draft minutes of a meeting; - ii. to move to a vote; - iii. to defer consideration of a motion; - iv. to refer a motion to a particular committee or sub-committee; - v. to appoint a person to preside at a meeting;

+- vi. to change the order of business on the agenda; - vii. to proceed to the next business on the agenda; - viii. to require a written report; - ix. to appoint a committee or sub-committee and their members; - x. to extend the time limits for speaking; - xi. to exclude the press and public from a meeting in respect of confidential or other information which is prejudicial to the public interest; - xii. to not hear further from a councillor or a member of the public; - xiii. to exclude a councillor or member of the public for disorderly conduct; - xiv. to temporarily suspend the meeting; - xv. to suspend a particular standing order (unless it reflects mandatory statutory or legal requirements); - xvi. to adjourn the meeting; or - xvii. to close the meeting.